 It’s efficient, effective and always the right size

-Financial contributions are the most effective way to support refugee resettlement.
-When you donate money to a sponsorship program, you're helping to bring a refugee to safety.
-When you donate to settlement organizations, you're helping experienced professionals serve more newcomers with language classes, employment advice, mental health counselling and social support.
-Cash gives local agencies the flexibility to direct your donation exactly where it is needed most, and reduces the need for them to devote staff to managing donations in kind, many of which are not needed or appropriate to refugees.
+Financial contributions are the most effective way to support refugee settlement and integration and there are many options for a donor to choose from.
+By donating money, you give local agencies the flexibility to direct your donation exactly where it is needed most.
+You also reduce the need for them to devote staff to managing donations in kind, many of which are not needed or appropriate for refugees.

-- Catholic Centre for Immigrants (CCI) is the agency in charge of receiving and orienting government-assisted refugees in Ottawa.
+- Catholic Centre for Immigrants is the agency in charge of receiving and orienting government-assisted refugees in Ottawa.
 This means it provides temporary housing, food, orientation services and more to newly arrived refugees sponsored by the Government of Canada.
-CCI also provides support to private sponsorship groups, help with immigration documents, and advice on housing, employment and orientation for a wide variety of newcomers. https://www.canadahelps.org/dn/13672
+CCI also provides support to private sponsorship groups, help with immigration documents, and advice on housing, employment and orientation for immigrants of all backgrounds. https://www.canadahelps.org/dn/13672

 Thank you again for your generosity!